 Absent specific instruction, images should be placed at the top or bottom of a page, as near to the in-text reference as possible, after that reference.

-Text wrap around images should be set at half the size of the leading of the base paragraph style.
+For books with runaround, text wrap around images should be set at half the size of the leading of the base paragraph style.

 Absent specific instruction, tables should be placed at the top or bottom of a page, as near to the in-text reference as possible, after that reference.